 Having a Gratitude Practice can also help with building sustainable joy and peace.
 Spending a few moments at the start of everyday choosing to focus on the things that you are thankful for.
 Being grateful for what you do have in this moment.
 Choosing to focus on the positive when you notice fear or anger wanting to come in.
 Choosing instead thoughts of understanding, forgiveness, kindness, compassion and love.
 Having an attitude of gratitude.
 What we think about, we bring about.
 It is the law of attraction.
 What we think about is what we are attracting more of into our lives.

 From a scientific perspective you can actually do a lot to help support your physical and mental resiliency to stress.
 Nature has provided us with a multitude of resources to protect and even regrow those telomeres.
 By ensuring your nutritional and digestive health is getting looked after directly affects your gut health.
 90% of our Serotonin gets produced in the gut.
 Protecting your gut health allows better brain function.
 And better brain function allows for a healthier response to stress.
 Proactively supporting both your physical and mental immunity increases longevity and vitality.

 I encourage you to start asking questions and to take the control of what your life looks like into your own hands.
 We are the only ones able to shape our future.
 You are a limitless being full of potential.
 You only have to hold in your mind all the good you wish to create.
-Take time in nature, in silence, to find your Joy and Abundance.
+Take time in nature, in silence, to find Connection & Freedom.
 You are everything you need already.
 Our bodies and minds are a tremendous resource and storehouse of our own potential.
 Start looking for ways to support your body and mind through Self Care.

 Fill your cup.